 Foldaway Lightweight Day Pack – We couldn’t be without our trusty foldaway pack and use it every day.
 We use it to pack whatever we need to take with us during the day and also for shopping.
 The G4Free day pack holds 20 litres.
 An essential item.

-For On the Road Repairs
+Mini Sewing Kit for On the Road Repairs

-Mini Sewing Kit – A small sewing kit (as with the playing cards above, we sometimes use those found in Christmas crackers!) is virtually weightless.
+Sewing Kit – A small sewing kit (as with the playing cards above, we sometimes use those found in Christmas crackers!) is virtually weightless.
 It’s great for repairing clothing or backpacks.
 Alternatively, we sometimes simply take a small spool of strong cotton and a needle.

 Multi-Use Zip Lock Bags